She-Hulk: Attorney at Law

 She-Hulk: Attorney at Law is an American television miniseries created by Jessica Gao for the streaming service Disney+, based on Marvel Comics featuring the character She-Hulk.
 It is the eighth television series in the Marvel Cinematic Universe (MCU) produced by Marvel Studios, sharing continuity with the films of the franchise.
-It follows Jennifer Walters, a lawyer specializing in cases involving superhumans who also becomes the green superhero She-Hulk.
+It follows Jennifer Walters, a lawyer specializing in cases involving superhumans, who is also the green superhero She-Hulk.
 Gao served as head writer and Kat Coiro led the directing team.

 Tatiana Maslany stars as Jennifer Walters / She-Hulk alongside Jameela Jamil, Ginger Gonzaga, Mark Ruffalo, Josh Segarra, Mark Linn-Baker, Tess Malis Kincaid, Tim Roth, Megan Thee Stallion, Benedict Wong, Renée Elise Goldsberry, Jon Bass, Rhys Coiro, Griffin Matthews, Patti Harrison, Steve Coulter, Charlie Cox, Brandon Stanley, and Drew Matthews.
 She-Hulk was announced in August 2019 and Gao was hired that November.
 Coiro joined to direct multiple episodes in September 2020.
 In December, Maslany's casting was officially announced and Anu Valia was hired to direct multiple episodes.
 Filming took place in Atlanta, Georgia, from April to August 2021.

 She-Hulk: Attorney at Law premiered on August 18, 2022, and ran for nine episodes until October 13.
 It is the last television series of Phase Four in the MCU.
 The series received generally positive reviews from critics, with particular praise for Maslany's performance, though reception to the series' visual effects was mixed.
+It was one of Marvel Studios' best-performing series in terms of viewership, doing well with general audiences.